input-output-hk/atala-prism/credentials-verification-webextension/README.md

 - Running `sbt ~chromeUnpackedFast` will build the app each time it detects changes on the code, it also disables js optimizations which result in faster builds (placing the build at `target/chrome/unpacked-fast`).
 - Be sure to integrate scalafmt on your IntelliJ to format the source code on save (see https://scalameta.org/scalafmt/docs/installation.html#intellij).

+### Running
+1. Install the script using **Load unpacked** button in `chrome://extensions/` tab (`target/chrome/unpacked-fast` folder).
+1. Open https://iohk.io/, script will be injected into that tab and it will request for signature
+1. Click the extension icon right to the address bar
+1. Choose key to do the signing
+1. Click on certificate request
+1. There should be a notification from the tab script, that it has received the signature
+1. You can view tab logs by opening Developer Console and popup logs by right-clicking the icon and choosing *Inspect pop-up*; please note that each time the pop-up is closed its state is cleared.

 ## Release
 Run: `PROD=true sbt chromePackage` which generates:
 - A zip file that can be uploaded to the chrome store: `target/chrome/chrome-scalajs-template.zip`